 comes in.
 Why not be the one who can be relied upon to offer quality support to your teammates.
 While this soft skill might not be reflected in your salary, it will earn you the respect and your office mates.
 So, just a tip: try to find ways to be of service to those around you.

 How to List Clerical Skills on Your Resume

-There are two places you can highlight clerical skills on your resume—in the skills section or in the work experience section.
+There are two places you can highlight clerical experience on your resume—in the skills section or in the work experience section.

-The skills section of your resume is where you’ll highlight all the specific skills you think qualify you for a particular position.
+The skills section of your resume is where you’ll highlight all the specific abilities and experience you think qualify you for a particular position.
 This is where all the technical skills come in.
-An example of technical skills is having experience using Microsoft Office.
-You should also list all of the soft skills you have, such as your clerical skills.
+For example, proficiency using Microsoft Office.
+You should also list all the soft skills you have.

-Here is an example of clerical skills being highlighted in a skills section on a resume:
+Here is sample with clerical experience highlighted in a skills section on a resume: